miker704/Strife/patches.md

     - Deleted Old alternative that was unsed move a copy of it to deprecated Channel nav bar file.
     - Moved old a copy create channel modal to deprecated folder.
     - Created and moved old user nav style file to deprecated folder.
+    - Createed and moved old friends error request modal to deprecated.

 ## Backend Changes